i18next/i18next-scanner/README.md

 Type: `Object` or `false`

-If an `Object` is supplied, you can either specify a list of data attributes and extensions, or override the default.
+If an `Object` is supplied, you can either specify a list of attributes and extensions, or override the default.
 ```js
 { // Default
     attr: {